gbmitchell/math4610/HW3/problem_4.md

 **Input:** There are two inputs needed in this case.
 The Matrix A is passed to the function by reference.
 An argument for the size of the matirx n is also passed to the function.

-**Output:** The function returns a double precision value ia which represents the L1-norm of the input matrix.
+**Output:** The function returns a double precision value max which represents the L1-norm of the input matrix.

 **Usage/Example:**

 There are two inputs needed in this case.
 The Matrix A is passed to the function by reference.
 An argument for the size of the matirx n is also passed to the function.
-The function returns a double precision value ia which represents the L1-norm of the input matrix A.
+The function returns a double precision value max which represents the L1-norm of the input matrix A.

     #include "mylib.h"